Rail suicide: Czech Republic

-As of 2019, approximately 35% of railway tresspassing victims in the Czech Republic are suicides according to an estimate by the country's Rail Safety Inspection Office.
+As of 2019, approximately 35% of railway trespassing victims in the Czech Republic are suicides according to an estimate by the country's Rail Safety Inspection Office.

 Germany

 As according to STABAG (Statistik der Bahnbetriebsunfälle und Gefährlichen Unregelmäßigkeiten) in the years 1991–2000, 8653 (91.0%) rail suicide cases were fatal from a total of 9510 incidences which occurred on the German railway net.
 A fatal suicide meant a death within 30 days.
 Fatal rail suicides were ca. 7% of all fatal suicides committed in Germany in this time period.
 Of the 5731 suicidal acts in the time period 1997–2002, 66% occurred on open tracks and 34% in station areas.
 The data of 4127 suicial acts from the time period 2002-2006 showed that 32.2% of subjects were jumping, 32.6% lying and 34.2% wandering.
 Wandering included standing, and lying on the tracks included suicide by train decapitation.
 Jumping in front of the train had the highest chance of survival, while lying on the tracks most often resulted in death.
 However, suicidal behavior is not always detectable post mortem.